HanoverStatsLabs/resources/labs/Lab4Instructions.md

         ```r
         library(readr)
-        driving <- ...  # copy this line from the console!
+        driving <- ...  # copy this one line from the console!
         ```

     - This code chunk ensures that when anyone compiles the report, the dataset will be loaded and ready to use.